CARP preemption doesn't switch to backup where connectivity between systems is lost but not NIC link

 This is the previous bug I found on the subject but the comment was that it was simply a config issue.

-#3 Updated by Jim Pingle about 5 years ago
+#3 Updated by Jim Pingle over 5 years ago

 That other ticket ended up not being related to this, it was a different issue.
 In that case the "link" was lost from the perspective of the VM but not all VIPs were moving.